 There is a third option: Updating during full operation.
-You may need this option for example if you manage a bigger amount of instances and the first two options are not suitable. this may be the case for technical or organisational reasons.
+You may need this option for example if you manage a bigger amount of instances and the first two options are not suitable. this may be the case for technical or organizational reasons.

 This procedure is not recommended and performed at your own risk!